cambiotraining/sars-cov-2-genomics/05-lineage_assignment.md

 **What is a variant?**

 It is important to note that the term _variant_ can be somewhat ambiguous.
-The term "SARS-CoV-2 variant" usually refers to the WHO definition of variants of concern/interest (e.g. the Alpha, Delta and Omicron variants), which includes sequences containing a _collection of several DNA changes_ that characterise that group.
+The term "SARS-CoV-2 variant" usually refers to the WHO definition of variants of concern/interest (e.g. the Alpha, Delta and Omicron variants), which includes sequences containing a _collection of several nucleotide changes_ that characterise that group.

 ![Make a schematic example of variants]()

-However, in DNA sequence analysis, a _variant_ has a more precise definition, which refers to an individual change in the DNA sequence.
+However, in bioinformatic sequence analysis, a _variant_ has a more precise definition, which refers to an individual change in the DNA sequence.
 In the example above, using this definition we would say there are 10 variants in this sample (8 SNPs and 2 indels).
 In the [Consensus Sequence](04-artic_nextflow.html) section, we mentioned one of our workflow steps was "variant calling".
 This was the definition of variant we were using: identifying individual SNPs and/or indels relative to the reference genome, from our sequencing data.

+Sometimes, the term "mutation" is used as a synonym for a variant (for example, this is what is used in [this definition from the COG consortium](https://www.cogconsortium.uk/what-do-virologists-mean-by-mutation-variant-and-strain/)).

 Because of this ambiguity, it is often preferable to use the term "lineages" or "clades" instead, which have a more precise phylogenetic interpretation.

 :::

 :::exercise